citrix-openstack/blogentries/RDO+XS+Neutron.md

 Guest VM is used for installing OpenStack software.

 2.1.
 One VM per hypervisor using XenServer 6.5 and RHEL7/CentOS7 templates.
-Please ensure that they are HVM guests.
+Please ensure that they are HVM guests (for example, create using the "Other Install Media" template)

 2.2.
-Create interface card for Guest VM
+Create interface networks for Guest VM

 		xe vif-create device=<device-id> network-uuid=<os-int-net-uuid> vm-uuid=<guest-vm-uuid>
 		xe vif-plug uuid=<vif-id-int-net>
 		xe vif-create device=<device-id> network-uuid=<os-ex-net-uuid> vm-uuid=<guest-vm-uuid>
 		xe vif-plug uuid=<vif-id-ex-net>

-*Note: device-id should be set according to your environment*
+*Note: device-id should be set according to the number of VIFs in your environment, or can be the string 'autodetect' to ask XAPI to pick the next device number*

 ##### 3. Install RDO
 3.1 [RDO Quickstart](https://www.rdoproject.org/Quickstart) gives detailed